hughybarra/dr_music_ap/README.md

 ##What was the test?

 The test was a basic prove your skills kind of thing.
-The comapny requested that I finish building a paritally finished application.
+The company requested that I finish building a paritally finished application.
 The applicaton consisted of two database tables patients, and songs.
 The client wanted the application to list the patients, and give the user the option of saving a song for each patient.
 There was a bunch of php and javascript that needed to be implemented.
 That just about sums up the test.
 How was the test?
 I think I spent a little more time working on this than I should have haha.
 I recently graduated and this is the only web related project I had going on at the time so instead of using plugins and libraries I just built things from scratch.
 I had a lot of fun working on this little project.
 But then i'm weird like that, coding is fun for me.